eagle-io/docs/source/topics/account_management/customize/index.rst

 Company Logo
 ~~~~~~~~~~~~
-Company Logos can be uploaded to customise the appearance of the site when accessed via the account subdomain/domain.
+Company Logos can be uploaded to customize the appearance of the site when accessed via the account subdomain/domain.

 Public Content
 --------------
-You can customise your landing page by changing the banner image and adding some text as desired.
+You can customize your landing page by changing the banner image and adding some text as desired.

 .. raw:: latex